 In addition, you could show the trailers with subtitles in English, so your students hear the English, and read it, plus they have the pictures.

-If you got this far in the blog, and you know a great movie suitable for the classroom - please stick it in the blog comments.
-THANKS, we teachers will all thank you.
+If you know of something ideal for English for everyday life – please stick it in the blog comments.
+We teachers will all thank you.